colorizer/quasiengineer/content/tech/guides/zoom-in-even-closer-in-google-maps.md

 draft: false
 categories: ["🗃️ Tech" , "📚 Guides"]
 aliases: [ "/2013/04/zoom-in-even-closer-in-google-maps.html" ]
-tags : [hidden way, How To's, imagery, Google, Google Maps, Zoom closer, magnification]
+tags : [hidden way, Guides, imagery, Google, Google Maps, Zoom closer, magnification]
 ---

 Google maps allows you to have a closer look at its mapped locations but it has also got a hidden feature which allows you to look much more closer than it is normally allowed.
 Here's the way to do so.